 With an estimated 24.9 billion internet of things (IoT) connections being made by the year 2025, organizations, as well as municipalities, seem poised to collect vast amounts of real-time, actionable data from virtually any device, piece of equipment vehicle, or worker in the field.
 This developing technology has long held the promise of enabling more streamlined operations in terms of efficiency, safety, and the ability to respond immediately to changes as they occur.

-The first need: an experienced partner in IoT deployment
+The first need: an experienced partner in deploying IoT

 Understanding connectivity as an enabler

 Organizations are increasingly beginning to understand that IoT technology is no longer a luxury, but a necessity, in order to compete in today’s marketplace.
 The willingness to make an informed, long-term investment in “smart” connectivity in order to collect and utilize data from anywhere (indoors or outdoors) is the key to adapting to today’s 5G-driven, real-time decision environment.
 Users must see beyond the costs involved in upgrading their wireless capabilities to viewing IoT deployment as an enabler of both bottom- and top-line growth.

 The importance of a single vendor IoT strategy

 Even a cursory understanding of IoT technology and IoT implementation reveals that a successful IoT business strategy needs to manage multiple components and moving parts: solution designs, equipment, software, installation, data security, and mobile device management, to name some.
 It’s easy to see how working with multiple vendors to handle each of these aspects can add unnecessary headaches and complexity to the process.
 Whereas, choosing a partner with the experience and relationships to manage the entire IoT deployment will drastically increase the efficiency of your rollout, accelerating your ROI.

 Designing connectivity solutions based on clear, specific use cases